caomw/hessian/research_notebook.md

 #2016/03/16

-- To do: extend plot_table.lua so that it also does to plot train/test error per epoch (Maybe I can use optim.Logger so I should look up this too)
+- Extend plot_table.lua so that it also does to plot train/test error per epoch (Maybe I can use optim.Logger so I should look up this too)

+- To do so, I installed gnu-sed. ('brew install gnu-sed --with-default-names') This will install sed in /usr/local/bin.

+- Lua table: a = {}; a["key"] = 10; then you get a = { key : 10 }

+- Modify runall.sh script and train_mnist.lua so that runall.sh will record all the parameters that could affect the test error.

+- To do: Do the same experiment on cifar10.

+***Note***

+- train_mnist uses float tensor for SGD.

+- Both train_mnist.lua and train_cifar.lua are supposed to save the net at every epoch, but I commented out "torch.save(model)"

+- To do: I should check this: for train_cifar.lua, it seems that the original script loops over each example of a minibatch.
+If I just feed the entire minibatch one at a time, the result should be the same...(I think the reason why they normalize gradients is because of this loop)